dotnet-websharper/webapi/README.md

 ## Usage

-Hosting WebSharper code with ASP.NET Web API is primarily useful for using WebSharper in an ASP.NET MVC4 projects.
+Hosting WebSharper code with ASP.NET Web API is primarily useful for using WebSharper in ASP.NET MVC4 projects.

 Follow these steps to get started with ASP.NET MVC4 and WebSharper: